Aureliano90/Futures-Spot-Arbitrage-OKEX-V3/README.md

 ## Features
 * Command line menu
 * Sort and output historical funding rates over given period
-* Analyze historical funding rates and volatility (taken as [NATR](https://www.macroption.com/normalized-atr/)) to find most profitable underlyings for arbitrage
+* Analyze historical funding rates and volatility (taken as [NATR](https://www.macroption.com/normalized-atr/)) to find most profitable underlying for arbitrage
 * Monitor existing positions and adjust leverage accordingly, i.e. increase leverage when price drops and deleverage when price rises to avoid liquidation
 * Store tickers, funding rates, operations and transactions in MongoDB
 * Open a position by longing spot and shorting perpetual futures equally and simultaneously